josh-clarke/snooarchive/README.md

 ### Archiving Your Saved Items

-To download comments, use the `-s` or `--saved` flag.
+To download saved items, use the `-s` or `--saved` flag.
 Saved items will download into a directory called `./saved` followed by a unique set of numbers.

 ```bash
 node snooarchive.js -s